 With a design that is just like the full-size outdoor heaters, this 11,000 Propane Tabletop Patio Heater from Legacy Heating looks great anywhere and puts out a great amount of heat.
 A heat range diameter of 26 feet means you’ll have good warmth on your deck, patio or porch.
 The highly portable tabletop heater uses a standard one-pound propane tank, which fits neatly inside the base and is accessible through a handy door on the side.
 A weight plate adds stability for safety and a screen guard and anti-tilt device mean that the heater is safe to use.

 With a pilot light and knobs for adjusting the heat, you’ll be able to sit outdoors comfortably in cooler weather, perhaps even into the winter depending on your climate.
-Assembly is required for this tabletop patio heater and it is covered by an unspecified warranty.
-Happy reviewers say that it works great, puts out a nice amount of heat, and is perfect for a table in a screened porch.
+An unspecified warranty covers assembly.
+Happy Happy reviewers say that it works great, puts out a nice amount of heat, and is perfect for a table in a screened porch.

 Contemporary design and multiple finishes make the SUNHEAT International 11,000 BTU Propane Tabletop Patio Heater a very stylish addition to your patio or deck.
-The variable flame is contained in a glass tube that creates an attractive centerpiece.
+A glass tube contains the variable flame.

 Easy to adjust, control knobs for the heater are inside behind the front panel.
 Also inside is a one-pound propane tank that’s hidden from view, fueling this heater for up to three hours on high.
 Ignition is simple with a push-button system that’s also safe.
 And, speaking of safety, this industrial-quality tabletop patio heater incorporates a tip-over shutoff safety switch, so you can enjoy it with confidence.